-Fall is harvest time for wines all across California.
+Fall is harvest time for Sierra foothills wine all across California.
 A special time of year with good reason to celebrate.
-And, it’s a great way to commemorate an anniversary, a birthday or even just plan a romantic getaway by doing some wine tasting in the High Sierra.
+And, it’s a great way to commemorate an anniversary, a birthday, or even just plan a romantic getaway by doing some wine tasting in the High Sierra.

 The worst part of wine tasting is typically you need to drive from winery to winery.
 Well, Main Street in Mariposa makes that problem disappear.
-It offers you the opportunity to taste locally produced wine AND olive oil, visit art galleries and grab a bite to eat at one of the many fine dining establishments featuring fresh and local fare.
+It offers you the opportunity to taste locally produced wine AND olive oil, visit art galleries, and grab a bite to eat at one of the many fine dining establishments featuring fresh and local fare.
 If that wasn’t enough, you can also explore the grounds of the OLDEST operating courthouse west of the Rockies – the Mariposa County Courthouse.
-Not enough?
+Still not enough?
 Then be sure to visit on the last weekend in September for the CoyoteFest.
 This old-time affair offers you a chance to see the nationally acclaimed Coyote Howl.

 The Historic town of Truckee California is a special place.
 A mountain town that is one-of-a kind.
 Nestled a short jaunt over the hill from the shores of Lake Tahoe, this former logging town has come into its own when you talk about mountain fun.
 Truckee is the perfect base camp from golfing to skiing and everything in between including amazing wine tasting opportunities.